freh-g/genopyc/docs/source/usage.md

 - tuple: A tuple containing the position ID, the closest upstream gene ID, and the closest downstream gene ID.

 Note:
+This function utilizes the `get_ov_region` function to retrieve genes within the specified window around the genomic position.
 It calculates distances from the specified position to the start (or end) of genes and finds the closest upstream and downstream genes.

 # Linkage Disequilibrium